AcumaticaHackathon/2022-Team-Theta/README.md

 Copy the Cloudmersive API key and open the TT Preferences screen in the Theta workspace in Acumatica.
 Paste the API key into the API Key field and save.
 When the cap of 800 calls has been reached, this allows changing to a new key for another account easily.

-For the 3rd party mass file upload, copy the DataMigrationApp to your local PC and run DataMigrationApp.exe to run the tool.
+For the 3rd party mass file upload, copy the FileMigrator.exe file to your local PC (or download and compile the project) and run FileMigrator.exe to run the tool.
 Replace the default connection strings and select a folder with attachments to upload.
 Press the upload button to execute.
 Note that the TeamTheta project makes 1 to 8 calls per file depending on the file type as to what processing has been programmed to be performed.
 Therefore, uploading 100 png files, for instance, will consume the entire use of the free cloudmersive monthly allotment of API calls.